TalariaSoftware/ncmanager-help/board/create-agenda.md

 The first thing you need
 on your agenda
 is a description
-of what committee is meeting, when, and where.
+of what board is meeting, when, and where.
 Be sure to include enough detail so that anyone who wants to